 Virtual Real Estate Investor's Toolbox

-There's a pretty remarkable thing I've discovered in my time as a real estate investor.
+I've discovered a pretty remarkable thing in my time as a real estate investor.

-I've learned that my geographic location has virtually nothing to do with the investment opportunities that are available to me.
+I've learned that my geographic location has almost nothing to do with the investment opportunities available to me.

 For the longest time, I wouldn't believe it.
 I had this preconceived notion that the only way I could buy properties without being an idiot was to work in the immediate vicinity of where I lived (basically, anything within a 50-mile radius of my house).

-As time went on, I started to realize that there was a VAST ocean of resources available to me on the internet.
-To my surprise, there was actually very little standing in the way of me buying land anywhere on earth.
-All I needed was a decent internet connection and a reliable computer and I was pretty much unstoppable… and when it comes to monetizing the next deal that comes across your desk, your geographic location shouldn't be stopping you either.
+As time passed, I realized there was a VAST ocean of resources available to me on the internet.
+To my surprise, very little stood in the way of me buying land anywhere on earth.
+All I needed was a decent internet connection and a reliable computer, and I was pretty much unstoppable… when it comes to monetizing the next deal that comes across your desk, your geographic location shouldn't be stopping you either.

-This is no joke – I could tell you all kinds of stories about properties that I (and other members of the Land Investing Masterclass) have bought and sold without ever seeing in person.
-In fact, most of the biggest deals I've ever done (ones that have generated more than an entire year's salary from my day job) happened with properties in states that I've never even been to.
+This is no joke!
+I could tell you all kinds of stories about properties that I (and other members of the Land Investing Masterclass) have bought and sold without ever seeing them in person.
+Most of the biggest deals I've ever done (ones that have generated more than an entire year's salary from my day job) happened with properties in states I've never been to.

 Getting Comfortable with Remote Investing

 When I first got into real estate, the idea of buying a property from afar sounded like utter foolishness to me.
 You couldn't have convinced me that I could make an “educated buying decision” on a property when I couldn't see with my own eyes.
-I mean seriously… what kind of person dumps a small fortune into a property without seeing it??
+Seriously, what kind of person dumps a small fortune into a property without seeing it??

 And what about the administrative aspects of “virtual real estate investing”?
-Can you really be an effective communicator, negotiator, coordinator, closer, researcher, appraiser, advertiser, and overall entrepreneur without ever meeting face-to-face with your prospects, customers, and clients?
+Can you be an effective communicator, negotiator, coordinator, closer, researcher, appraiser, advertiser, and overall entrepreneur without meeting your prospects, customers, and clients face-to-face?

 Working With Vacant Land

-Before we get too far, I should preface this by clarifying that when I'm buying and selling properties remotely, the vast majority of these properties are vacant land.
+Before we get too far, I should clarify that when I'm buying and selling properties remotely, most of these properties are vacant land.

 Vacant land is a different animal than houses, duplexes, apartment buildings, and the like – because with vacant land, I'm able to see almost every aspect of property anywhere on earth, and I can do the bulk of this investigation from the comfort of home, with online resources that are almost entirely free (which we'll talk about more below).

-That being said – can you buy and sell properties “virtually” if you're dealing with houses, duplexes, apartments, and more complex types of real estate?
+That said, can you buy and sell properties “virtually” if you're dealing with houses, duplexes, apartments, and more complex real estate types?
 I think it's certainly possible… but it would involve a few more items that aren't discussed below (depending on what your project entails, you'll most likely want a good home inspector, a competent property manager, and a trusted general contractor, among other things).

 Essential Resources for Virtual Investing

-Since there are several aspects of virtual investing that need to be covered here, I've broken these tools into a few key categories: “Property Research”, “Communication & Closing” and “Marketing Mediums” (I realize these are all rather broad categories, but at least it will help us specify which aspect of the job talking about).
+Since several aspects of virtual investing need to be covered here, I've broken these tools into a few key categories:

 Property Research